laic/uoe_speech_processing_course/phon/phon_lab_1/answers/phon-1-articulation-answers.md

     This one is, of course, hte same tongue twister as the one we looked at above by spoken by a different speaker - can you tell just by looking at the waveform or spectrogram?

     <span style="color:red">
-    You should be able to see some differences in the following two visualisations: the first one is Catherine's recording, the second one is the link above (slow), recorded by Simon King.
+    Comment: You should be able to see some differences in the following two visualisations: the first one is Catherine's recording, the second one is the link above (slow), recorded by Simon King.
 You should see similarities in the spectrogram but they aren't completely the same.
 Part of the difference hear is the difference in their voices, but some of this is also just recording conditions (i.e., noise).
 The waveforms also look different, but you can't really tell that one recording is by another speaker just by looking at it.
 Various other factors could be changing the waveform and spectrogram.

     </span>